 Brian Monteith is a writer and commentator drawing upon his background of politics and marketing – from London and Edinburgh through the 80s and 90s – to his eight years in the Scottish Parliament.

-Jackie Anderson enjoyed thirteen years retail experience at Mark & Spencers' flagship store at the Gyle, Edinburgh – including management in the Food, Homeware and Ladiesware departments – before deciding to travel the world and write - bringing her down-to-earth, provocative and humorous take on life to ThinkScotland.
-Now living in France, Jackie manages the website on a daily basis as well as contributing a weekly column.
+Jackie Anderson enjoyed thirteen years retail experience at Mark & Spencers' flagship store at the Gyle, Edinburgh – including management in the Food, Homeware and Ladiesware departments – before deciding to travel the world and write, bringing her down-to-earth, provocative and humorous take on life to ThinkScotland.